AlexAegis/rx_bevy/docs/02_concepts.md

 Some examples are:

-- MergeObservable: Two observables that can `into` into a common type, emit their values simultaneously into a common stream of events.
+- `MergeObservable`: A tuple of observables of common output types, that emit their values concurrently into a common stream of events.
+- `ConcatObservable`: A tuple of observables of common output types, that subscribes to one observable at a time, waits until it completes and then subscribes to the next one, in order.
+(Has the exact same behavior as a MergeObservable with a `concurrency_limit` of `1`!)
-- CombineLatestObservable: Two observables emit into a tuple of each observables output type (`(O1::Out, O2::Out)`) when any of them emit, but only after each had at least one emission.
+- `CombineLatestObservable`: Two observables emit into a tuple of each observable output type (`(O1::Out, O2::Out)`) when any of them emit, but only after each had at least one emission, aka [primed](#primed).
-- ZipObservable: Two observables emit into a tuple of each observables output type (`(O1::Out, O2::Out)`) when, for each emission, there is one from the other observable.
+- `ZipObservable`: Two observables emit into a tuple of each observables output type (`(O1::Out, O2::Out)`) when, for each emission, there is one from the other observable.
 The first emission of `O1` will always be paired with the first emission of `O2`, the second emissions will be emitted together and